microsoft/ApplicationInsights-JS/API-reference.md

         // Default false.
 If true, flush method will not be called when onBeforeUnload event triggers.
         disableFlushOnBeforeUnload: boolean;

         // If true, the buffer with all unsent telemetry is stored in a session storage.
-The buffer is resotered on page load.
+The buffer is restored on page load.
         // The feature is enable by default starting with v0.23.0.
         enableSessionStorageBuffer: boolean;